 We specialise in supporting Non-Intermediating Financial Planners, as a stand-alone service in a regulated firm separate from regulated advice, or as a separate non-regulated business.

 We take a real hands-on interest in your business, where you will feel part of a team.
 We help planners grow their businesses compliantly, professionally and profitably.
 We instil confidence in

 We offer the job lot.
 Our range of services include the sharing of a license-free blueprint, compliance advice, marketing support, general guidance, business documentation, proven processes,

 wealth technology, mentoring, coaching, training, webinars, helpdesk support, events, and much more.

-We Move With The Times, So You Can Too
+We Move With The Times, To Keep You Resilient and Future-Ready

 The journey from an intermediating financial adviser to a non-intermediating financial planner is often more challenging and time-consuming than people think.
 We help you save time and money.
 For

 those who successfully complete the journey, the rewards for firm and clients are immense.

 The Academy of Life Planning adviser support network will give you the blueprint, tools, and practical help to shorten your journey as you transition to non-intermediating financial planner.
 We